 Based on language approved in the Appendix K amendment associated with this waiver, due to the COVID pandemic, a quality review report was not completed for the previous waiver cycle.
 Additionally, 372 reports due during the emergency have not been submitted.
-Upon expiration of the Appendix K amendment, Indiana will gather data and submit the quality review in addition to any outstanding 372 report[s] as quickly as the required information can be gathered and analyzed.
-If necessary, the state will submit waiver amendments based on identified deficiencies in the quality review report and/or 372 report(s) within [90 days up to 6 months -negotiated with the state] of receiving the final quality review report and 372 report acceptance decision.
+Upon expiration of the Appendix K amendment, Indiana will gather data and submit the quality review in addition to any outstanding 372 report (s) as quickly as the required information can be gathered and analyzed.
+If necessary, the state will submit waiver amendments based on identified deficiencies in the quality review report and/or 372 report(s) within 90 days of receiving the final quality review report and 372 report acceptance decision.